Masked Capsule Autoencoders: Related Works

-\textbf{Dynamic Routing Capsule Networks} are the original Capsule Network architecture, as described in \cite{sabour2017dynamic}.
+\textbf{Dynamic Routing Capsule Networks} are the original Capsule Network architecture, as described in \citep{sabour2017dynamic}.
 DR Caps employs a technique called dynamic routing to iteratively refine the connections between capsules.
 This approach introduces the concept of coupling coefficients which represent the strength of each connection and updates them using a softmax function to ensure that each capsule in a lower layer must split its contribution amongst capsules that it deems relevant in the higher layer.
 The update process relies on agreement values calculated as the dot product between a lower-level capsule's output and a predicted output from a higher-level capsule.
 After a pre-determined number of iterations, the activation of each higher-level capsule is calculated as the weighted sum of the lower-level capsule activations, where the weights are the final coupling coefficients.

-\textbf{Self-Routing Capsule Networks} (SR-Caps) \cite{hahn2019self} address the heavy computational burden of iterative routing algorithms in Capsule Networks by introducing a novel, independent routing mechanism.
-Each capsule in an SR-CapsNet utilises a dedicated routing network to directly compute its coupling coefficients, eliminating the need for iterative agreement-based approaches.
-This approach draws inspiration from the concept of a mixture of experts network \cite{masoudnia2014mixture}, where each capsule acts as an expert specialising in a specific concept of the feature space.
+\textbf{Self-Routing Capsule Networks} (SR-CapsNet) \cite{hahn2019self} address the computational burden of iterative routing algorithms in traditional Capsule Networks by introducing an efficient, independent routing mechanism.
+Unlike conventional routing-by-agreement approaches, SR-CapsNet employs a dedicated routing network for each capsule to compute its coupling coefficients directly, rather than relying upon iterative agreement methods, drawing inspiration from mixture of experts networks \cite{masoudnia2014mixture}.

-SR Caps achieve this by employing two trainable weight matrices, $\mathbf{W}^{route}$ and $\mathbf{W}^{pose}$.
-These matrices represent fully connected layers for each capsule in the subsequent layer.
-Within each routing network layer, capsule pose vectors ($\mathbf{u}_i$) are multiplied by $\mathbf{W}^{route}$ to directly generate coupling coefficients.
-These coefficients are then normalised using softmax and multiplied by the capsule's activation scalar ($a_i$) to generate weighted votes.
-Finally, the activation ($a_j$) of the capsule in the higher layer is calculated by summing these weighted votes across spatial dimensions ($H \times W$) or across $K \times K$ dimensions for convolutions.